 The Parish Council will periodically review and revise this policy in the light of experience, comments from data subjects and guidance from the Information Commissioners Office.

 The Council will be as transparent as possible about its operations and will work closely with public, community and voluntary organisations.
-Therefore, in the case of all information which is not personal or confidential, it will be prepared to make it available.
+Therefore, in the case of all information which is not personal or confidential, it will be prepared to make it available to partners and members of the Parish's communities.
+Details of information which is routinely available is contained in the Council's Publication Scheme which is based on the statutory model publication scheme for local councils.